TxMQ/aviator-core/docs/JSONConfig.md

 ```
 Note that the parameters collection is specific to the logger implementation.
 Different loggers will expect different parameters.
 See the documentation for your specific logger for information on which parameters it expects.

 One important change from Exo is that Aviator supports defining multiple block loggers.
 This feature makes it easy for developers to set up chains for specific purposes.
-Developers can extend block loggers to implement filtering, so that the logger captures only the transactions necessary for your application.
+For example, developers can extend block loggers to implement filtering, so that the logger captures only the transactions necessary for your application.
 This feature required a change to the configuration file format.
 Exo used a "blockLogger" property that was an object type.
 Aviator uses a "blockLoggers" property whose type is array.

 ## Configuring Transaction Types
 Aviator uses a different scheme for identifying transaction types than the "pseudo-enum" used in Exo.
 It is no longer necessary to configure your transaction type class in the config file.
 See [Transaction Types](TransactionTypes.md) for more information.